foundry4/job-roles/principal-engineer.md

 We follow this pattern as much as possible so our staff can maintain a sensible work-life balance.
 However, the needs of our clients take priority so make sure you're comfortable with this before applying.

+**Salary**

+£80,000 - £100,000pa + benefits

+**Apply**

+Email jukesie@notbinary.co.uk with a CV (or a link to LinkedIn if you prefer) and a few words about what appeals to you about this role.
+We'll take it from there.

+closing date: midnight 18/04/2019 (basically the idea is we'll have this as an ongoing recruitment but two weeks open - then a month to sift, interview and decide.
+Then if needed we'll reopen and follow the same cadence.

 **Hiring process**

 Interviews will consist of an initial conversation with one of the Partners to get an idea of your working history and approach.
 If successful then there will be a more technical interview with the lead specialist.
 We don’t do riddles or whiteboards - we ask straight questions and are looking for evidence of potential as much as experience.
 Interviews can be in person or via the video chat client of your preference - candidates choice.